ictwise/pp3/README.md

 **The purpose is to get members of a cycling club to engage with each other, share 'fuelling' tips and to build a sense of community amongst club members**

 The site targets a specific group of people members of a cycling club and anyone interested in cycling performance.
 The emphasis is on healthy eating, but also fuelling performance.
+The design is mobile first.

 Eventually the recipe database will increase in both recipes and users/visitors.
 The site offer users to interact by adding their own recipes that makes the user feel like being a part of "the community".